What can I expect from life in Phoenix, Arizona?

 I would be remiss if I didn’t mention that the metro-Phoenix area is home to an amazing restaurant and coffee culture.
 This can be surprising to people who haven’t lived in a city of this size.
 We have a lot of unique restaurants that serve amazing food.
 Beyond that, the state has a thriving coffee culture, with nearly 100 independent coffee houses across the valley.

-Because Phoenix is a relatively new city, and is mostly flat, we have a easy to navigate road system.
-Roads are usually straight, and point North-South and East-West.
+Because Phoenix is a relatively new city and is mostly flat, we have an easy-to-navigate road system.
+Roads are usually straight and point North-South and East-West.
 The city is also divided into both a “west valley” and an “east valley” with plenty of freeways to get around quickly.

-What are the people and community are like in Phoenix, Arizona?
+What are the people like in Phoenix, Arizona?

-There are a lot of new homes.
+There are a lot of new homes in Phoenix.
 People are moving to Phoenix because of the job opportunities, the great winter weather, and to get away from other states with higher taxes.
 People from all over the world and the United States move to Arizona in fairly large numbers.
-In 2019, it was announced that Maricopa County is the fastest growing county in the United States, according to census data.
+In 2019, it was announced that Maricopa County is the fastest-growing county in the United States, according to census data.

 Driving around Phoenix is easy.
 You’ll find that in most cases you can get where you need in the city within about 30 minutes, unless you choose to live in a distant suburb like Apache Junction, Laveen, or Avondale.